 Where is your hometown?

 My hometown is Seoul, South Korea.
 Seoul is the capital of South Korea and for a simpler comparison, Seoul is like California or New York.
 It’s the center of South Korea as it’s the most developed city.
 What I love about Seoul are the shopping streets such as Hongdae and Myeongdong.
-Each street has their own trend and fashion and usually people are more attracted to one street depending on each person’s style .
+Each street has their own trend and fashion and usually people are more attracted to one street depending on each person’s style.
 I remember going with my friends before coming here and it’s one of the best memories I have of living in South Korea.
 I finished college in South Korea and was working for a company there when coincidentally I met a friend that introduced me to an opportunity to study abroad in America.
 I first applied and when I got accepted, I decided to take the chance and that’s how I came to America.
 I was very excited about this opportunity because, during this time, America was way more developed and modern than Korea.
-America seemed like a place so distant from me, so when I got the chance to come here, I took it without a doubt.
+America seemed like a place so distant from me, so when I got the chance to come here, I took it without hesitation.

 Being away from my hometown wasn’t always enjoyable.
 For the first six months, I often felt homesick and struggled to adjust to the new environment.
 It took a year for me to fully adjust and adapt to the American culture and environment.
 One thing that helped me get through this new change was visiting my hometown.
 After living in America for around a year, I visited my hometown for the first time and after that, I felt like I was ready to live in America.
 I do sometimes miss my hometown because that is where all my firsts happened: my first home, my first college experience, and my first job.

 Do you live or work in Koreatown?